-Non-Labour Broking Invoices to be invoiced
+These are mainly sales to legal persons who are not contractual nor our employees.
+Mostly this group comprises of once off orders and short term contracts.

 Process Description

+Each Service department submits proof of service provision or delivery of goods by way of an approved Delivery Note from the client, email confirming service, or an approved quotation.
+On receipt of the invoicing instructions from the service departments, the Accounting Officer Revenue will verify if the source document meet the client expectations before they invoice.

 Before an invoice is captured by the Accounting Officer – Revenue, the accounts receivable staff must ensure all Delivery notes reflects the correct quantities of goods delivered to the customers.
 Once verified the Delivery Notes are submitted to the Accounting Officer – Revenue.
 The Accounting Officer – Revenue raises an invoice against a Delivery note capturing the following details:

 Invoicing Details